PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm.md

 If your problem is not listed below, please follow the following steps:

 - If you think your problem is a bug with kubeadm:
-  - Go to [github.com/kubernetes/kubeadm](https://github.com/kubernetes/kubeadm/issues) and search for existing issues.
+  - Go to [github.com/PlaidCloud/kubeadm](https://github.com/PlaidCloud/kubeadm/issues) and search for existing issues.
-  - If no issue exists, please [open one](https://github.com/kubernetes/kubeadm/issues/new) and follow the issue template.
+  - If no issue exists, please [open one](https://github.com/PlaidCloud/kubeadm/issues/new) and follow the issue template.

-- If you are unsure about how kubeadm works, you can ask on [Slack](https://slack.k8s.io/) in `#kubeadm`, or open a question on [StackOverflow](https://stackoverflow.com/questions/tagged/kubernetes).
-Please include relevant tags like `#kubernetes` and `#kubeadm` so folks can help you.
+- If you are unsure about how kubeadm works, you can ask on [Slack](https://slack.k8s.io/) in `#kubeadm`, or open a question on [StackOverflow](https://stackoverflow.com/questions/tagged/PlaidCloud).
+Please include relevant tags like `#PlaidCloud` and `#kubeadm` so folks can help you.

 <!-- body -->